revertinc/revert/README.md

 -   [ ] Ability to self-host Revert inside your own cloud
 -   [ ] SOC 2

-Feel free to create an issue if you'd like an integration we're misssing [here](https://github.com/revertinc/revert)
+Feel free to create an issue if you'd like an integration we're missing [here](https://github.com/revertinc/revert)

 ## Packages